Hooked: A graphic novel about the drugs trade in Guinea-Bissau

 The story is about how the international drugs trade has affected the people of this small country on the west coast of Africa.

-Read the Hooked story
+The Hooked story

-Hooked won "Special Commendation in the Short Feature category" at the AIB Awards
+Hooked won "Special Commendation in the Short Feature Category" at the AIB Awards

 Hooked - image from the graphic novel showing people and boats